 It took us about half an hour to drive over from Playa del Carmen.
 As soon as we approached the centre of Akumal we were pestered by guides to park in one of the parking lots along the road in the village.
 We had decided, rather than going to the main beach at Akumal that we would try our luck on the beach to the left of Akumal main beach called Half Moon Bay.
 The road let us along the back of the coast, past colourful apartment blocks.
 We crossed a security gate, but no one seemed to ask us any questions or care about us driving along this road.
 Past Restaurant La Lunita we found a spot, next to an unused, overgrown lot where it was possible to walk along a narrow path to the beach.
 We were able to park our car right in front and took our belongings to the beach.

-We were hungry and Restaurant La Lunita seemed the obvious place to go for lunch.
+We were starving and Restaurant La Lunita seemed the obvious place to go for lunch.
 On the way there we passed a section on the beach, which was marked as a nesting area for the turtles.
 So the turtles did come there to lay their eggs.
 Restaurant La Lunita had a great spot, just above the beach, with tables and chairs in the sand.
 The menu offered a selection of Mexican dishes, including ceviche, but also some international options like burgers, which is what the hungry boys went for.
-I took the black shrimp ceviche, which was delicious and more than enough as a main course.
+I enjoyed the black shrimp ceviche starter, which was delicious and plenty, even as a main course.

 After lunch we walked back to the car and drove over to main Akumal beach in order to see if we would be luckier in spotting turtles there.
 We parked the car in one of the car parks we had avoided that morning and paid 100 pesos to the guard.
 We strolled down, past shops and hotels to the beach.
 There was a huge sign informing us about wildlife refuge area here in Akumal.
 It showed us pictures of the three different turtles that can be found in the sea.
 It also mentioned other marine species, which are under protection, like corals and even some sea grass species.
 The sand felt rather hard, more like concrete and not ideallic like the beach in the morning.
 We found a free space in the shade of the palm trees and laid down our blankets.
 We could see a cordoned off area in the sea heaving with snorkels and people everywhere.